 Daniel & Mang Ling: Definitely!
 We were so excited to have a smart-enabled home, we started shopping for appliances months before we collected the keys to our flat.
 We’re still in the midst of setting up our smart home system, but we can’t wait to fully utilise the features such as the smart power plugs and smart gateways.
 The smart gateway will be helpful, as it will allow us to access smart home appliances remotely.
 Currently, we have a smart TV, audio system, and digital door locks – we are excited to include more devices.

-We’re also looking forward to tapping on the Home Energy Management System (HEMS) to monitor the energy consumption levels of our household appliances through a mobile app.
+We’re also looking forward to tapping on the Home Energy Management System, or HEMS, to monitor the energy consumption levels of our household appliances through a mobile app.
 With this knowledge, we’ll then able to adjust our lifestyle habits, to be more energy (and cost) efficient.
-As we’ve only recently moved in, we’ve yet to download the Homeqlik app but we can’t wait to use it!

 4. You mentioned that you were excited about living in a smart-enabled home, why so?